Daniel-N98/FindCountry/README.md

 - Clone the project
 - Open the project in an IDE and add JDK
 - Run the main.Main.java class
-- Follow the on screen prompts
+- Follow the on-screen prompts